FurryCoders/FALocalRepo/README.md

 When a submission is downloaded all its informations (except for the comments) are downloaded into a database located in the same folder the program is launched in.
 The file (artwork, story, audio, etc...) and the description are instead saved in separate files inside a folder named 'FA.files' which contains all submissions in a tiered structure based on their ID (e.g submission '3704554' will be saved in the folder 'FA.files/0/3/704/0003704554').
 A backup informations txt is also saved with the description and file, it contains the basic informations and is there for safety (in case the database is accidentally deleted).
 For a guide on the database structure see `Database` below.

 ## Usage
-Use the provided binaries or build your own (build instructions at the end)
+Use the provided binaries or build your own (build instructions at the end).

 When the program starts a simple menu will appear, type the indicated number or key to select an option, there is no need to press ENTER.